-In collaboration with British Council, and sponsored by Akbank, Sakıp Sabancı Museum (SSM) is exhibiting Anish Kapoor’s works for the first time in Turkey between 10 September 2013 and 2 February 2014.
-The exhibition is curated by Sir Norman Rosenthal and includes several pieces exhibited for the very first time.
-A series of discussions, workshops and educational activities will accompany the exhibition over the coming months.
-Please read below for further information about the British Council’s programme for Anish Kapoor in Istanbul.
+In collaboration with British Council, and sponsored by Akbank, Sakıp Sabancı Museum (SSM) exhibited Anish Kapoor’s works for the first time in Turkey between September 2013 and February 2014.
+The exhibition was curated by Sir Norman Rosenthal and includes several pieces exhibited for the very first time.
+A series of discussions, workshops and educational activities accompanied the exhibition.

 Public Discussion and Workshop

 Anish Kapoor in Istanbul, Why Does Sculpture Matter?

 As part of Anish Kapoor in Istanbul, we were excited to bring to Sakip Sabanci Museum Turner Prize winning sculptor Richard Deacon and art expert Lisa Le Feuvre, Head of Sculpture Studies at the Henry Moore Institute.
 Anish Kapoor’s piece For Richard Deacon (1999) was among the works on display at Anish Kapoor in Istanbul.

 Richard and Lisa lead a public discussion under the theme of Why Does Sculpture Matter?
 They explored ideas on the role of sculpture and looked at innovation in the art form.